-In this appendix, we plot the nowcasts against the realizations.
+Here, we plot the nowcasts against the realizations.
 Our model produces monthly nowcasts of GDP growth which are converted into quarterly nowcasts to be comparable to the realization.
-To improve readability, we present results through 2019 and through 2020Q2 as separate graphs.
+To improve readability, we present results through 2019Q4 and through 2020Q2 as separate graphs.